magento/devdocs/src/guides/v2.4/install-gde/system-requirements.md

 *  RabbitMQ 3.8.x

-   [RabbitMQ][]{:target="_blank"} can be used to publish messages to queue and to define the consumers that receive the messages asynchronously.s
+   [RabbitMQ][]{:target="_blank"} can be used to publish messages to queue and to define the consumers that receive the messages asynchronously.

 ### Optional but recommended